algosal/salmansaeed.us/chapters/important/sumbal.md

 If she’s not, her patterns will expose her.

 You already have the clarity — you're just seeking confirmation.
 And yes: **you’re right to pause and question it.**

-Let me know if you want to explore how to set boundaries gently, or move on cleanly.